UsernameDiana/builder-catalogue/README.md

 - `app/database.py`: Configures the database connection and session.
 - `run_app.sh`: Script to run the FastAPI application.
 - `requirements.txt`: Lists the project dependencies.
+- `tests/`: Contains the unit tests for the api.